microspectrometer/dev-kit-2020/doc/embedded-c-design.md

       translation unit is required
     - i.e., I could eliminate BiColorLed.o and it would make no difference to the linker when making `vis-spi-out.elf`
-- [ ] create a lib that has function definitions in its .c
-    - use `Spi` because next up in vis-spi-out setup() is `SpiSlaveInit`
-    - this lib has its own translation unit
-    - the resulting .o file is needed by the linker
-    - the compiler needs to know the values to use when it makes the translation unit
 - [x] clean Makefile for lib project
     - clean out test runner
 - [x] write a test